by Ryan Dearth

 Write Blogs for Semantic Search

 Semantic search is simply a search engine’s ability to put typed text into context.
-For example, if you search “Who is Barack Obama’s Wife?” – Michelle Obama will be returned in search.
+For example, if you search “who wrote the shining?” – Stephen King will be returned in search.
 It is important to understand the needs as well as the intent of your audience and write blogs targeted for semantic search.

 Some of the most common search queries are directly related to FAQ’s, how-tos, “this” vs “that”, tips, techniques, processes and problem/solution.
 By developing blogs and content focused on problem-solving or answering common questions within your industry or niche, your site will not only rank for your most relevant SEO keywords, but it will also rank for the most common semantic search phrases recognized by Google.

 And, because your blog posts will be helping your audience solve problems, they will begin to view you as the expert.
 When this happens, Google will see your business as more of an authority.

 When it comes to evaluating blog content, Google’s algorithm is able to identify key signals that it uses to determine the relevance and quality of any given article.
 By using these signals to your advantage you can significantly improve the SEO of any blog you write.